kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 - I don't know if I'll get in, but it's on Denotational Semantics, which I'm learning about, and Haskell.
 It's a short talk, but I thought I'd try to talk about something I'm passionate about.
-It's about preserving the meaning in a programme and involves some lambda calculus.
+It's about preserving the meaning in a programme and involves some lambda calculus without explicitly talking about it.
+The crowd includes a fair amount of beginners, so I'm trying to sneak it in, in a fun way.

 ## And applications